PacoReinaCampo/PU-RISCV/README.md

 - WB – WriteBack Unit : Write the result into the register file, whether it comes from the memory system or from the ALU.

-### 2.1.2.
+### 2.1.3.
 CORE-RISCV Organization

 The CORE-RISCV is based on the Harvard architecture, which is a computer architecture with separate storage and signal pathways for instructions and data.
-A Harvard architecture machine has distinct code and data address spaces: instruction address zero is not the same as data address zero.
-Instruction address zero might identify a twenty-four-bit value, while data address zero might indicate an eight-bit byte that is not part of that twenty-four-bit value.
+The implementation is heavily modular, with each particular functional block of the design being contained within its own HDL module or modules.
+The RISCV implementation was developed in order to provide a better platform for processor component development than previous implementations.

 | Core                         | Module description                 |
 | ---------------------------- | ---------------------------------- |